- Planning and Budget

 Registration is required for this event.

-The Office of the Vice President for Research and Economic Development will offer a series of grant writing seminars and workshops for all faculty, staff, post-docs and graduate students.
+The Office of the Vice President for Research will offer a series of grant writing seminars and workshops for all faculty, staff, post-docs and graduate students.
 There is no fee for participating in any of these workshops.
 Registration is required.
-Questions regarding these workshops may be directed to Chitra Rajan, Associate Vice President for Research and Economic Development at email@example.com.
+Questions regarding these workshops may be directed to Chitra Rajan, Associate Vice President for Research at email@example.com.

 Iowa State University recognizes the importance of supporting all faculty through both formal and informal mentoring, and along the various stages of one's academic career.
 For new tenure-eligible faculty, formal mentoring provides a valuable support system that helps faculty build connections and competence in a new academic environment.
 We offer three mentoring programs for new faculty.